Art of memory

 Techniques commonly employed in the art include the association of emotionally striking memory images within visualized locations, the chaining or association of groups of images, the association of images with schematic graphics or notae ("signs, markings, figures" in Latin), and the association of text with images.
 Any or all of these techniques were often used in combination with the contemplation or study of architecture, books, sculpture and painting, which were seen by practitioners of the art of memory as externalizations of internal memory images and/or organization.

 Because of the variety of principles and techniques, and their various applications, some researchers refer to "the arts of memory", rather than to a single art.

+Similar mnemonic devices are used by contemporary savants such as Daniel Tammet, to recite up to 22,514 digits of pi from memory.
+Tammet describes seeing each number as a part of a landscape, and simply reading them off as he walks through it.

 Origins and history

 It has been suggested that the art of memory originated among the Pythagoreans or perhaps even earlier among the ancient Egyptians, but no conclusive evidence has been presented to support these claims.

 The primary classical sources for the art of memory which deal with the subject at length include the Rhetorica ad Herennium (Bk III), Cicero's De oratore (Bk II 350–360), and Quintilian's Institutio Oratoria (Bk XI).
 Additionally, the art is mentioned in fragments from earlier Greek works including the Dialexis, dated to approximately 400 BCE.
 Aristotle wrote extensively on the subject of memory, and mentions the technique of the placement of images to lend order to memory.
 Passages in his works On The Soul and On Memory and Reminiscence proved to be influential in the later revival of the art among medieval Scholastics.

 The most common account of the creation of the art of memory centers around the story of Simonides of Ceos, a famous Greek poet, who was invited to chant a lyric poem in honor of his host, a nobleman of Thessaly.
 While praising his host, Simonides also mentioned the twin gods Castor and Pollux.
 When the recital was complete, the nobleman selfishly told Simonides that he would only pay him half of the agreed upon payment for the panegyric, and that he would have to get the balance of the payment from the two gods he had mentioned.
 A short time later, Simonides was told that two men were waiting for him outside.
 He left to meet the visitors but could find no one.
 Then, while he was outside the banquet hall, it collapsed, crushing everyone within.
 The bodies were so disfigured that they could not be identified for proper burial.
 But, Simonides was able to remember where each of the guests had been sitting at the table, and so was able to identify them for burial.
 This experience suggested to Simonides the principles which were to become central to the later development of the art he reputedly invented.